NUXMVP/LOVE-UX-Sandbox/README.md

 ## Why this exists

-Today, most on-chain experiences feel complex, unfamiliar, or unsafe to everyday users.
-Even experienced users can feel uncertain when interacting with digital value.
+Most on-chain experiences still feel unfamiliar or unsafe to everyday users.
+Even experienced users can feel uncertainty when interacting with digital value.

-This sandbox explores how **clarity, language, and trust-forward interfaces** can help people feel more confident while engaging with on-chain actions.
+This sandbox explores how **clarity, language, and trust-forward interfaces** can help people feel more confident when taking on-chain actions.

-The aim is to learn what makes digital value:
+The goal is to learn what makes digital value:

 - Easy to understand at a glance
-- Comfortable to interact with
+- Comfortable and safe to interact with
 - Grounded in trust, even for new users

 ---

 ## What’s inside

-This repo contains small, intentionally scoped experiments, including:
+This repo contains small, intentionally scoped UX experiments, including:

-### 🧪 **On-Chain Interaction Prototype (Experimental)**
+### On-Chain Interaction Prototype (Experimental)

-A working on-chain prototype enabling a real swap flow using Base + Uniswap routing.
+A working (experimental) on-chain prototype enabling a real swap flow using Base + Uniswap routing.
 It is designed to observe how users behave during a high-trust interaction, and to study:

 - Safety signaling and comprehension
 - Decision-making during value exchange
 - Reducing cognitive friction in on-chain flows

-The goal is not to “ship a product,” but to **learn how users think and feel** when moving value on-chain — and how UX can make the experience calmer, clearer, and more trustworthy.
+The purpose is not to “ship a product,” but to **learn how people think and feel** when moving value on-chain — and explore how UX can make the experience calmer, clearer, and more trustworthy.

-### 🔍 Other UX explorations include:
+### Additional UX explorations

-- Mental models for “holding” vs. “using” digital value
+- Mental models for holding vs. using digital value
 - Language patterns that reduce anxiety or confusion
 - Visual design elements that support trust and clarity
 - Interaction flows that feel familiar to non-crypto users